-Chicago Genealogy: Scottish Resources is today’s list.
+Chicago Genealogy: Scottish Resources is today’s post.

 Please note: This list is meant to include resources in addition to the ones found at the traditional genealogical sites like FamilySearch, Ancestry, Fold3, and the like.
 And the lists are by no means exhaustive, so if you know of other digital collections on Chicago and Illinois that you’ve found useful in your research, please let me know.